-When London Welsh went into liquidation in January this year, Glyn Hughes’ world was turned upside down.
+When London Welsh went into liquidation, Glyn Hughes’ world was turned upside down.
 The talented fly-half found his career in jeopardy and his life in disarray.
-Six months and 6,000 miles later, Glyn explains how he tackled transition head-on, offering first-hand advice to those who may be struggling.
+6,000 miles later, Glyn explains how he tackled transition head-on, offering first-hand advice to those who may be struggling.

 This is something I’ve wanted to write for a while.
 I’m a pretty private person but recently there’s been a shift in sport with players opening up about their experiences of mental health.
 This can only be a good thing.
 Reading the stories of other rugby players, such as Jono Kitto and Grayson Hart, has helped me so much over the last few months.
 If this can have a similar impact for just one other person than it’s served its purpose.
 Ever since I can remember I’ve wanted to play rugby for a living.
 I’ve been fortunate enough to have achieved this, going through the academy system at Northampton Saints, before moving on to play at Moseley, Leeds (Yorkshire), Wasps and London Welsh.
 Rugby was my life.
 I chased the dream hard and loved the lifestyle it offered - even more so now I have a ‘real’ job.
 Who knew most people don’t finish work at 2pm every day?
 ‘Control the controllables’ was the motto I’ve always used to deal with the ups and downs of pro rugby, but what happened at London Welsh this past season was certainly out of our control.
 If you follow rugby, you will know the club went into liquidation and 40+ players and staff were made redundant.